swaptacular/swpt_stomp/README.md

 1. [RabbitMQ] server instance, which acts as broker for SMP messages.

-   For each peer node a [RabbitMQ queue] must be configured on the broker instance, so that all SMP messages coming from the given peer, are placed in given peer's respective queue.
+   For each peer node, at least one [RabbitMQ queue] must be configured on the broker instance, so that all SMP messages coming from the given peer, are placed in given peer's respective queue(s).

    Also, a [RabbitMQ exchange] named **`creditors_in`**, **`debtors_in`**, or **`accounts_in`** (depending on the type of the Swaptacular node) must be configured on the broker instance.
-This exchange is for messages that are about to be processed by the Swaptacular node.
+This exchange is for messages that need to be processed by the Swaptacular node.
 The routing key will represent the highest 24 bits of the MD5 digest of the creditor ID, debtor ID, or the debtor/creditor ID pair (again, depending on the type of the Swaptacular node).
-For example, for an "Accounting Authority" node, if debtor ID is equal to 123, and creditor ID is equal to 456, the STOMP server will publish all received messages to the **`accounts_in`** exchange, and the routing key will be "0.0.0.0.1.0.0.0.0.1.0.0.0.1.0.0.0.0.1.1.0.1.0.0".
+For example, for an "Accounting Authority" node, if debtor ID is equal to 123, and creditor ID is equal to 456, the STOMP server will publish the received message to the **`accounts_in`** exchange, and the routing key will be "0.0.0.0.1.0.0.0.0.1.0.0.0.1.0.0.0.0.1.1.0.1.0.0".
 This allows different accounts to be located on different database servers (sharding).

-2. A file database that contains current Swaptacular node's data (including information about all peer nodes) must be available to the container as a local mount.
+2. A database containing the current Swaptacular node's data (including information about all peer nodes) must be available as a local directory mount in the container.
 To create and maintain such a database, you can use [these scripts].

 Configuration